Alex Verdugo Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow 177 total home runs at a rate of 1.5 per game (most in the league).
+- Nationals pitchers combine to give up 178 total home runs at a rate of 1.5 per game (most in baseball).

-- The left-hander last pitched on Wednesday against the Philadelphia Phillies, when he went five innings, allowing six earned runs while giving up seven hits.
+- In his most recent time out on Thursday against the Philadelphia Phillies, the left-hander went five innings, giving up no earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.